syyunn/import-penetration-and-protection/README.md

   - is this subject still attractive to political scientist?
   - maybe I could re-visit this subject with more data (absolutely more than 107 observations, moreover in monthly level)

-- I'd like to use the Federal Register's data
+- I'd like to use the Federal Register's data as a proxy for the Protection Level (Count of how many times those product mentioned in the federal register for given period of time)
 <img src="./federal-register.png">
+- For the model part, I could try linear regression as above, or
+- I could try to use With UNComtrade data, I could try ablation study